hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/06d-BasicAPIs.md

     ```

   + example: get location
-    + checks if the Web browser supports the `geolocation` API by testing the variable `navigator.geolocation`:
+    + check if the Web browser supports the `geolocation` API by testing the variable `navigator.geolocation`:
       + `navigator.geolocation.getCurrentPosition(showPosition)` passing a callback function as a parameter
       + when a current position available, the callback function called asynchronously
       + the input parameter of this callback function = the current position